iacutone/ruby-talk/README.md

 ruby test.rb
 {"one"=>0, "two"=>0, "three"=>0}
 ```
-A hash needs a unique key, therefore multiple objects will be removed (in this case, the extra string three).
+A hash needs a unique key, therefore multiple objects with the same value will be removed (in this case, the extra string three).

 # JavaScript
 [Performance Testing](https://github.com/iacutone/js-perf)